AliKelDev/AliKelDev/README.md

 I build stuff that automates tedious tasks because life's too short for repetitive work.
 Right now, I'm most excited about DeepChef - AI-powered culinary assistant that puts a Michelin-star chef in your kitchen.
 Made in collaboration with / Original idea by @[Klima42](https://github.com/Klima42)

-## ChefGPT - Your AI Kitchen Companion
+## Deepchef - Your AI Kitchen Companion
-ChefGPT brings the expertise of Auguste, an AI Michelin-starred chef, right to your kitchen.
+Deepchef brings the expertise of Auguste, an AI Michelin-starred chef, right to your kitchen.
 It's not just another recipe app - it's like having a personal chef who:
 * Knows your dietary restrictions, cooking skill level, and what appliances you have in your kitchen
 * Can look at a photo of your ingredients and create custom recipes on the spot
 * Helps you level up your cooking game by explaining not just what to do, but why you're doing it